Evegen55/remote_banking/README.md

     `./gradlew bootRun`

-## ENDPOINTS for HTTP-methods (to tune API root see also api.root property):
+## ENDPOINTS for HTTP-methods:
+(to tune API root see also api.root property)

 ### GET